Kriangkrai welcomes Senate Speaker talk

 The foundation, located in the 1st Infantry Regiment in Bangkok's Phaya Thai district, has long been associated with Gen Prawit Wongsuwon, the leader of the Palang Pracharath Party.

-Political activist Sonthiya Sawatdee yesterday joined a growing call for the Election Commission to speed up verifying the Senate election's result and announce it.
+Political activist Sonthiya Sawatdee on Thursday joined a growing call for the Election Commission (EC) to speed up verifying the Senate election's result and announce it.

 Thai Sang Thai deputy leader, Chavalit Vichayasut, said he believed the Senate poll breached the constitution because some provinces do not have a senator to represent them.